GarreauArthur/GarreauArthur.github.io/_posts/2018-12-10-xor-problem.md

   - binary classifier
 ---

-Hello humans, by know you should know what the heck is a perceptron : a way to find the parameters **w** and *b* of a binary linear classifer.
+Hello humans, by now you should know what the heck is a perceptron : a way to find the parameters **w** and *b* of a binary linear classifer.
 Recall that we will be using the following definition of a b.l.c :

 $$y = \mathcal{H}(\mathbf{x} \cdot \mathbf{w}-b)$$

-With a perceptron we can easily find appropriate value of *b* and **w** to compute many boolean functions.
-We can do it easily with the "OR" function :
+With a perceptron we can easily find appropriate values of *b* and **w** to compute many boolean functions.
+For example, we can do it easily with the "OR" function :

 $$
 x_1\vee x_2 \text{ also noted } x_1 + x_2